Tax and Financial Advice For Families and Small Business in the Kansas City Area Looking for Someone to Trust

 - Retirement Strategies

 Save yourself the time, energy and hassle by letting us take care of doing your federal tax return and state taxes.
-Our professional staff can save you money on accounting costs for small business and our professional enrolled agents do all the work for you by analyzing your financial needs quickly, accurately and professionally.
 An Enrolled Agent (EA) is a federally-authorized tax preparer who has technical taxation expertise and who is empowered by the U.S. Department of the Treasury to represent taxpayers before all administrative levels of the Internal Revenue Service for IRS audit help, collections, and appeals.

 The certified tax professionals in our office will ensure you are not overpaying on your taxes with our complete and thorough understanding of the tax laws in processing your tax returns.
 You do not ever want to be faced with IRS tax problems but if you find yourself in that situation, don’t hesitate to call on us, we can help.
 Alliance Financial is proud to offer complimentary tax returns for active military personnel.